mykelalvis/FATESRD/fate-srd.com/fate-codex/articles/Actions as Intent - Discover in Fate Core.md

 The subtle genius of [[Fate Core]] is that it separates the arena of conflict---a skill---from the action's intention.
 Differentiating the arena from the intent makes [[Shoot]] or [[Athletics]] or [[Rapport]] about more than just one mode of interaction with objects in the fiction.
 Instead, each skill delineates an arena of conflict and the actions allow the players to mix and match intents as needed.
 Players can use a skill to charge through a problem and then turn around and use the same skill to patiently prepare for future conflicts.

-For example, you can use [[Provoke]] to overcome a weak-willed guard blocking your path, [[create advantage]] by inspiring [Carnal Lust] or [Intense Jealousy] in a target, or inflict mental stress with a focused attack.
+For example, you can use [[Provoke]] to overcome a weak-willed guard blocking your path, [[Create Advantage]] by inspiring [Carnal Lust] or [Intense Jealousy] in a target, or inflict mental stress with a focused attack.
 In some versions of [[Fate Core]], you might even be able to use it to defend against some actions.
 (There's another article I could write here about why some skills can't attack or defend....)

 ### Overcome

 When characters choose to overcome an obstacle, they intend to move past the obstacle _right now_.
-Moving past opposition can happen in stages as part of a challenge, but overcome is usually about an immediate attempt to move past a problem---which is why most experienced Fate players try to [[create advantage]] or two before rolling to overcome.
+Moving past opposition can happen in stages as part of a challenge, but overcome is usually about an immediate attempt to move past a problem---which is why most experienced Fate players try to [[Create Advantage]] or two before rolling to overcome.

 ### Create Advantage

 Create advantage, unlike overcome, is future oriented.
 When characters create advantages, they intend to _prepare_ for future rolls and establish the context for future action by creating aspects.
-Clever players use [[create advantage]] to create aspects that [[shift]] or redefine conflicts, but those aspects still need to be compelled or invoked to resolve the situation.
+Clever players use [[Create Advantage]] to create aspects that [[shift]] or redefine conflicts, but those aspects still need to be compelled or invoked to resolve the situation.

 ### Attack